CARD: Classification and Regression Diffusion Models: Experiments

-We utilize the stochasticity of generative models to construct our framework of evaluating prediction uncertainty at the instance level.
-As introduced in Section \ref{ssec:card_cls}, we view each one-hot label as a class prototype, and we use the generative model to reconstruct this prototype in a stochastic fashion.
-The intuition is that if the learned model knows well about which class a particular instance belongs to, it would precisely reconstruct the original prototype vector; otherwise if the model is unsure about a new instance based on the learned patterns, different reconstructions tend to have more variations: under the context of denoising diffusion models, given different samples from the prior distribution at timestep $T$, the class prototype reconstructions would appear rather different from each other.

-We propose the following framework to access model confidence: during the test time, we sample $N$ class prototype reconstructions for each instance, converting them into probability scale with Eq. (\ref{eq:cls_output_conversion}), and make the following two computations: \begin{enumerate} \item We calculate the prediction interval width (PIW) between the $2.5^{th}$ and $97.5^{th}$ percentiles of the $N$ predicted probabilities for the true class associated with each instance; \item We apply paired two-sample $t$-test as an uncertainty estimation method proposed in \citet{cdropout}: we obtain the most and second most predicted classes for each instance, and test whether the difference in their mean predicted probability is statistically significant. \end{enumerate}
+We propose the following framework to assess model confidence for its predictions \textit{at the instance level}: for each test instance, we first sample $N$ class prototype reconstructions by CARD through the classification version of Algorithm \ref{alg:reg_form_1_inf}, and then perform the following computations: \begin{enumerate} \item We directly calculate the prediction interval width (PIW) between the $2.5^{th}$ and $97.5^{th}$ percentiles of the $N$ reconstructed values for all classes, \textit{i.e.}, with $C$ different classes in total, we would obtain $C$ PIWs for each instance; \item We then convert the samples into probability space with Eq. (\ref{eq:cls_output_conversion}), and apply paired two-sample $t$-test as an uncertainty estimation method proposed in \citet{cdropout}: we obtain the most and second most predicted classes for each instance, and test whether the difference in their mean predicted probability is statistically significant. \end{enumerate}

+This framework would require the classifier to not produce the exact same output each time, since the goal is to construct prediction intervals for each of the class labels.
+Therefore, the class of generative models is a preferable modeling choice due to its ability to produce stochastic outputs, instead of just a point estimate by traditional classifiers.

+In practice, we view each one-hot label as a class prototype in real continuous space (introduced in Section \ref{ssec:card_cls}), and we use a generative model to reconstruct this prototype in a stochastic fashion.
+The intuition is that if the classifier is sure about the class that a particular instance belongs to, it would precisely reconstruct the original prototype vector without much uncertainty; otherwise, different class prototype reconstructions of the same test instance tend to have more variations: under the context of denoising diffusion models, given different samples from the prior distribution at timestep~$T$, the label reconstructions would appear rather different from each other.